 I’ve decided to share a short tutorial how to install Debian in Virtualbox.
 Afterwards I plan to play with firewall install a bit, but I will used that in next blog post.
 I need to google things around, but if anyone has an idea or suggestion which firewall to install feel free to email me at: firstname.lastname@example.org

 We all know amazing Apple products and history of Apple who is the main player in IT for quite sometime.
 Steve Wozniak is the American inventor, electronics engineer, programmer, philanthropist, and technology entrepreneur.
 You can read his whole biography here.

 Since the crypto currencties hype, who would not want to hear the story from the first hand in this amazing and also controversial business?
-Stefan Thomas joined as senior engineer and was initially charged with the architecture and implementation of Ripple’s first client application, aptly named Ripple Client, and our smart contracts platform Codius.
+Stefan Thomas joined as senior engineer and was initially charged with the architecture and implementation of Ripple’s first client application, aptly named Ripple Client, and smart contracts platform Codius.
 You can read his whole biography here.

 Eileen Uchitelle is star of the github coding community.
 She currently works there as Senior System Engineer.
 She is avid contributor to Open Source and is in the Rails Core Team and the Rails Security Team.
 You can read hear blog and bio here.

 Patrick Kua is CTO of N26.
 What is N26?
 It’s a online bank.
 We all have bank accounts and use banks, but N26 is interesting because it’s the first mobile first bank with a European banking license.
 This means this isn’t a traditional bank, this is the bank that offers classic bank services (like credit cards for example) – online.
 I think this is interesting product of the future.
 You can read Patrick Kua biography here and more about his cool skills and knowledge.

 This are cybersecurity comic books or slide shows, how ever you prefer to call it, powered by Cisco.
 I came across this while surfing online and I think that is a fun share.